Lotfullah21/backend-dev/URL.md

 Django handles all error cases by raising an exception which is invoked via an error handler view.
 We can configure it as well.
 A project level `views.py` must be created handling all the errors across the project.

+## gitignore

+If you only want to ignore SQLite files within a specific app, you can specify the path more explicitly.
+For example, if you only want to ignore `myapp/database.sqlite3`

+`*.sqlite3`: Meaning: This pattern matches any file with the .sqlite3 extension in the current directory only.
+It does not traverse into subdirectories.

+`Matches`: db.sqlite3 (in the root or any specific directory).
+`Does Not Match`: subfolder/db.sqlite3 (inside a subdirectory).

+`\*\*/_.sqlite3`: This pattern matches any file with the .sqlite3 extension in the current directory and any subdirectory at any level.

+`Matches`:
+db.sqlite3 (in the root directory), app1/db.sqlite3 (in the app1 subdirectory), app2/subfolder/db.sqlite3 (in a nested subdirectory).